wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.5.
 Extended DNS Error Code 4 - Forged Answer

-   For policy reasons (legal obligation, or malware filtering, for instance), an answer was forged.
+   For policy reasons (legal obligation or malware filtering, for instance), an answer was forged.
 Note that this should be used when an answer is still provided, not when failure codes are returned instead.
-See Blocked(15), Censored (16), and Filtered (17) for use when returning other response codes.
+See Blocked (15), Censored (16), and Filtered (17) for use when returning other response codes.

 4.6.
 Extended DNS Error Code 5 - DNSSEC Indeterminate